codica2/timebot/docs.md

                   }
                 },
                 {
-                  "id": "50",
+                  "id": "56",
                   "type": "teams",
                   "attributes": {
-                    "name": "King Jellybean",
+                    "name": "Morty Smith",
-                    "description": "It's a figure of speech, Morty!
-They're bureaucrats!
-I don't respect them.
-Just keep shooting, Morty!
-You have no idea what prison is like here!"
+                    "description": "This sounds like something The One True Morty might say."
                   },
                   "relationships": {
                     "projects": {